SeanDS/dcc/docs/source/cli.rst

 .. option:: URL

     The URL to scrape for DCC numbers.
+Can be a web address or a path to a local file (or stdin).

 .. option:: --depth